 I went down to Michael’s and couldn’t find anything I liked.
 I looked online and couldn’t come up with anything I really loved, either.
 Finally, we were in Walmart and I headed down the craft aisle.
 I saw some green silk hydrangeas and liked how they looked.
 So, I just bought a foam wreath form and a ton of the hydrangeas.
 I went home, cut up the stems, and stuck them into the foam.
 I am in love with the result.
 It’s just what I was hoping for—simple, elegant, and perfect for a year-round decoration.

 The last step was to deal with the house number.
 We took it off when we repainted and I threw it right into the garbage.
 Finally, I had the idea to put the number right on the front door itself with vinyl.
-I don’t have a Silhouette–much as I wish I did, but I have friends who do, and one of them was lovely enough to cut the numbers for me (check out her blog here–she does some seriously gorgeous furniture makeovers!).
+I don’t have a Silhouette, but I have friends who do, and one of them was lovely enough to cut the numbers for me.

 The final result truly is showstopping.
 I’ve gotten so many compliments on it, and I no longer feel like my front porch area shows its age quite as much.
 It’s still 106 years old, but I think it just got some of its youth back.
 I can’t wait to take the girls’ first day of school photos in front of it!